FG-47

 The FG-47 (a.k.a.
-SpaB-54) is a Chinese solid rocket motor burning HTPB.
+SpaB-54) is a Chinese solid rocket motor burning HTPB-based composite propellant.
 It was developed by China Hexi Chemical and Machinery Corporation (also known as the 6th Academy of CASIC) for use in the Long March 2C SD/CTS/SMA third stage.
 It had its inaugural flight on the Iridium-MFS demonstration mission on September 1, 1997.

 It has a total nominal mass of 160 kg, of which 125 kg is propellant load.
 It has an average thrust of 9.8 kN with a specific impulse of 288 seconds burning for 35 seconds, with a total impulse of 353 kN.